ONEmCommunications/documents/docs/core/accessing_your_micro_app.md

 ## Verbs and parameters

 As a ONEm developer, you can implement particular ways for your users to access specific areas of your micro-app.
-We call these `verbs` and, in a nutshell, they are shortcuts to specific callback paths you define in the developer portal.
+We call these `verbs` and, in a nutshell, they are shortcuts to specific callback paths you define in the [ONEm Developer Portal]({{ links.portal }}).

 Also, `parameters` can be sent to the `verbs` so even more specific areas can be accessed.